nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 * A button with the `type` attribute as "submit" is created inside the form tag to facilitate a form submit button.
 * Once the user clicks the submit button, a "POST" request is sent to the same page where the form inputs can be processed by the server's route handler

+### Front-end validation
+*

 ### Server-side Form handling
 * To handle the POST request sent by the browser, an additional parameter `methods=["GET", "POST"]` is specified in the route handler decorator.
 This means that the route handler will also accept "POST" requests also in addition to "GET" requests
 * Using `request.method` inside the route handler, we can differentiate whether the route handler is triggered by a "GET" or "POST" request.

 ### Accessing Form data in route handler
 * The `request.form` object inside the route handler will contain the form data as a dictionary
 * For example in the "POST" request route handler, `request.form["uName"]` will have the username entered in the form since "uName" is the "name" attribute of the username HTML input tag

 ## Example Jinja macro
 ```html